-New Course Proposals Summer Curriculum Projects Textbook(s) Staffing Resources Department Action N/A Summer 2013 (completed) Backward Design and development of grammar/language web-based materials for English 463: Humanities Expected Summer 2014 1.
-Projects for all three standard-level course teams to find sentence pattern models in literature 2.
-Project for English 463: Rhetoric to fully develop unit to replace "Hamlet" English 463: Rhetoric is planning to drop "Hamlet" after the 2013-2014 school-year and will be evaluating alternatives during the school-year.
-N/A Time and Professional Development during school year for revision of the following: Curriculum map for modifications based on ongoing assessment of new curriculum and instruction.
-Curriculum map as additional professional development regarding block scheduling informs teachers' decisions regarding appropriate timeframes for individual units of study.
-Scope of goals and instructional materials as new grammar/language instructional materials are adopted by the freshman, sophomore, and junior levels.
-Newly implemented formative and summative writing assessments.
-Rubrics to ensure a common expected level of rigor in student writing.
+NewSummer CurriculumTextbook(s)StaffingCourseProjectsProposalsStaffing Resources Department Action N/A Summer 2013 (completed) Backward Design and development of grammar/language web-based materials for English 463: Humanities English 463: Rhetoric is planning to drop "Hamlet" after the 2013-2014 school-year and will be evaluating alternatives during the school-year.
+2014 1.
+Projects for all three standard-level course teams to find sentence pattern models in literature School-year.
+2. Project for English 463: Rhetoric to fully develop unit to replace "Hamlet" 2.
+Project for English 463 Time and Professional Development during school year for revision of the following:Curriculum map for modifications based on ongoing assessment of new curriculum and instruction.Curriculum map as additional professional development regarding block scheduling informs teachers' decisions regarding appropriate timeframes for individual units of study.Scope of goals and instructional materials as new grammar/language instructional materials are adopted by the freshman, sophomore, and junior levels.Newly implemented formative and summative writing assessments.Rubrics to ensure a common expected level of rigor in student writing.